sbslee/pypgx/docs/cli.rst

 .. code-block:: text

    $ pypgx compute-control-statistics -h
-   usage: pypgx compute-control-statistics [-h] [--bam PATH [PATH ...]]
+   usage: pypgx compute-control-statistics [-h] [--gene TEXT] [--region TEXT]
-                                           [--fn PATH] [--gene TEXT]
-                                           [--region TEXT] [--assembly TEXT]
-                                           [--bed PATH]
+                                           [--assembly TEXT] [--bed PATH]
-                                           control-statistics
+                                           control-statistics bams [bams ...]

-   Compute summary statistics for the control gene from BAM files.
+   Compute summary statistics for control gene from BAM files.

    Positional arguments:
-     control-statistics    Archive file with the semantic type SampleTable[Statistics].
+     control-statistics  Output archive file with the semantic type SampleTable[Statistics].
+     bams                One or more input BAM files.
+Alternatively, you can provide a text file (.txt, .tsv, .csv, or .list) containing one BAM file per line.

    Optional arguments:
      -h, --help          Show this help message and exit.
-     --bam PATH [PATH ...]
-                           One or more BAM files.
-Cannot be used with --fn.
-     --fn PATH             File containing one BAM file per line.
-Cannot be used with --bam.
      --gene TEXT         Control gene (recommended choices: 'EGFR', 'RYR1', 'VDR').
 Cannot be used with --region.
      --region TEXT       Custom region to use as control gene ('chrom:start-end').
 Cannot be used with --gene.
      --assembly TEXT     Reference genome assembly (default: 'GRCh37') (choices: 'GRCh37', 'GRCh38').
      --bed PATH          By default, the input data is assumed to be WGS.
 If it's targeted sequencing, you must provide a BED file to indicate probed regions.
 Note that the 'chr' prefix in BED contig names (e.g. 'chr1' vs. '1') will be automatically added or removed as necessary to match the BAM contig names.

-   [Example] To compute summary statistics for the VDR gene from WGS data:
+   [Example] For the VDR gene from WGS data:
      $ pypgx compute-control-statistics \
+     control-statistcs.zip \
-     control-statistcs-VDR.zip \
+     1.bam 2.bam \
-     --gene VDR \
+     --gene VDR
-     --bam A.bam B.bam

    [Example] For a custom region from targeted sequencing data:
      $ pypgx compute-control-statistics \
-     control-statistcs-VDR.zip \
-     --gene chr1:100-200 \
+     control-statistcs.zip \
-     --fn bam.list \
+     bam.list \
+     --region chr1:100-200 \
      --bed probes.bed

 compute-copy-number